Cache App

 Broader retrieval workflow

 Cache is designed around the moment saved content needs to become useful again, not just around making capture effortless.
-In the case of Anybox, the main tradeoff is its focus on collecting links, images, text snippets, and files with Apple-first integration.
+With Anybox, the main tradeoff is its focus on collecting links, images, text snippets, and files with Apple-first integration.

 Cache advantage